inozavou/credit-card-form/README.md

 A simple React application that displays a credit card preview (front and back) while the user fills out a form.
 The card details update in real-time as the user types.

+# Live Demo

+Check out the deployed version of this project here: credit-card-form-webapp.netlify.app

 # Features

 -Live Preview: Updates cardholder name, number, expiration date, and CVC instantly on the card images.